jimhigson/oboe.js-dissertation/markdown/3_Background.md

 specification.
 It is common in strongly typed languages for REST client libraries to automatically demarshal as part of receiving a fetched REST response.
 From the programmer's vantage it is as if the domain objects themselves had been fetched.
-Adding an additional layer, another common design pattern intended to give a degree of isolation between remote resources and the local domain model is to demarshal automatically only so far as *Data Transfer Objects* (DTOs).
-DTOs are instances of classes which implement no logic other than storage, and from these DTOs the domain model objects may be programmatically instantiated.
+Another common design pattern intended to give a degree of isolation between remote resources and the local domain model is to demarshal automatically only so far as *Data Transfer Objects* (DTOs).
+DTOs are instances of classes which implement no logic other than storage, and from these DTOs an additional layer programmatically instantiates the local domain model objects.
 DTOs are more necessary when using XML.
 Reading resources encoded as JSON we might say that the JSON objects are already DTOs.